Kartik33/ORC-APP/README.md

 output contains two folders

-	image : contains image to be processed
+	image : contains raw images

-	mask : contains the output mask of the image after processed from the model
+	mask : contains the output mask of the image after processing from the model

 model can be downloaded here from the link given below